-The buried cities of Pompeii and Herculaneum, not surprisingly, contained a lot of erotic art.
-Luckily, since the cities were buried by Vesuvius in 79 A.D. and not unearthed again for 17 centuries, this erotic art was preserved from later marauding vandals and the even more destructive proponents of the puritan strains of subsequent religions.
+The buried Roman cities of Pompeii and Herculaneum, not surprisingly, contained a lot of erotic art.
+Luckily, since the cities were buried by the eruption of Mount Vesuvius in 79 A.D. and not unearthed again until the 18th Century, this erotic art was preserved from later marauding vandals and the even more destructive proponents of the puritan strains of subsequent religions.

-Romans certainly had a more open attitude toward sex, as is evidenced by the fact that these erotic works of art are found not only in brothels and public baths in Pompeii and Herculaneum, but also in private homes.
-Indeed, prosperous Romans were predisposed to decorating their homes with frescoes which depicted the rooms’ purpose, e.g. dining rooms had pictures of food, salons had pictures of people having conversations (often with the aid of the wine of Bacchus,) and bedrooms often had both erotic and fertility decoration.
+Ancient Romans certainly had a more open attitude toward sex, as is evidenced by the fact that these erotic works of art are found not only in brothels and public baths in Pompeii and Herculaneum, but also in private homes.
+Indeed, prosperous scions of ancient Rome were predisposed to decorating their homes with frescoes which depicted the rooms’ purpose, e.g. dining rooms had wall paintings of food, salons had pictures of people having conversations (often with the aid of the wine of Bacchus,) and bedrooms often had both erotic and fertility decoration.

 I suppose I should warn you now, in case you haven’t figured it out from the title of this post, that these images are probably not for everyone.
-So, if you aren’t interested in the historical sexuality of the Romans, please click away to another post about visiting Pompeii, Herculaneum, and Oplontis, where I’ve left these images out.
+While they’re very tame when compared to 20th Century erotic photography, they nevertheless can be a bit shocking.
+So, if you aren’t interested in the historical sexuality of the Romans and a fuller understanding of Roman culture, please click away to another post about visiting Pompeii, Herculaneum, and Oplontis, where I’ve left these images out.
 OK?

 When we visited Pompeii, without doubt the most popular of the buildings for visitors was the lupanar, or brothel.
 Lupanar in Latin literally means “wolf’s den,” and lupa, she-wolf. was the common term for a prostitute.
 Not surprisingly, the walls of the small rooms of the lupanar were decorated with erotic art.